 - exclusively oral submissions, either directly at the end of the witness testimony or some time thereafter;

 - exclusively written submissions or post-hearing briefs, usually delivered a short time after the end of the oral hearing; or

 - a combination of both, with the written submissions coming before or after the oral submissions.

-First, a cautionary note: too often counsel, particularly those not experienced in international arbitration, provide submissions they think will assist the tribunal that do not necessarily do so.
-The increasing tendency to provide longer and longer written submissions taking every point, in which the good points get obscured, is often counterproductive.
-It is worth remembering the old adage of ‘I would have written a shorter letter, but I did not have the time.’
+First, a cautionary note: the increasing tendency to provide ever longer written submissions taking every point, in which the good points inevitably get submerged with the bad, is often counterproductive.
+It is worth remembering the old adage: ‘I would have written a shorter letter, but I did not have the time.’
 (Seemingly a slightly roughly hewn translation from Blaise Pascal’s original and leisurely, ‘Je n’ai fait celle-ci plus longue que parce que je n’ai pas eu le loisir de la faire plus courte.’)

-The key to closing argument (not unlike opening argument or, for that matter, post-hearing briefing) is a clear roadmap not only of the case, but of counsel’s case in particular.
+The key to closing argument (not unlike opening argument or, for that matter, post-hearing briefing) is a clear road map not only of the case but of counsel’s case in particular.
 A possibly very long and potentially quite disjointed set of hearings may have just taken place, without any single compelling framework of analysis having taken hold.
-Countless bits of evidence and argument will have surfaced, but they might not have readily arranged themselves in any particular analytic order.
+Countless bits of evidence and argument will have surfaced, but they might not have readily arranged themselves in any particular analytical order.

 Generally as to written submissions